cython/cython/docs/src/tutorial/cython_tutorial.rst

             :dedent:
             :lineno-start: 8

-        If we run the code from python, then we must initialize the array, the easiest way is to fill it with zeros as on lines 8-9.
+        When we run this code from Python, we have to initialize the items in the array.
-        If we compile this, then the array will already be filled with random data from the allocated memory, since we will change them anyway, we do not need to overwrite this random data.
+        This is most easily done by filling it with zeros (as seen on line 8-9).
+        When we compile this with Cython, on the other hand, the array will behave as in C.  It is allocated on the function call stack with a fixed length of 1000 items that contain arbitrary data from the last time that memory was used.
+We will then overwrite those items in our calculation.

         .. literalinclude:: ../../examples/tutorial/cython_tutorial/primes.py
             :lines: 10-13